portellam/bash-classes-and-functional-outputs/README.md

-# Bash "Classes" and Functional "Outputs"
+# Bash "Classes" and Functional Outputs
 ### Status: Work-in-progress

 Bash script programming is useful.
 A developer can automate tasks, install software, make changes to a system, etc.